Maskateers – Joining The Fight Against COVID-19

-Maskateers is a new business entity borne of adversity in which a Sydney entrepreneur has turned his sewing talents from couture to protective accessories.
+Maskateers is a new business entity borne of adversity in which a Melbourne entrepreneur has turned his sewing talents from couture to protective accessories.

 Adrian J Wise has been a dressmaker for close to 40 years and worked all over the world.